-Our model emphasizes gender and generational inclusion, use of earth conscious materials, traditional techniques and artistic creativity.
+Our model emphasizes gender and generational inclusion, use of low impact materials, fine technique and artistic creativity.